 - What is your fee?
 (And if necessary, “Do you offer an adjusted fee?
 How does that work? “).
 Do you take insurance and how does that work?

-- Do you have experience working with my ________(e.g. age group, sexual or gender orientation, religious affiliation, race, ethnic or cultural background, etc.)?
+- Do you have experience working with my ________(e.g. age group, sexual orientation or gender, religious affiliation, race, ethnic or cultural background, etc.)?

 - Are you available to meet outside the therapy session (e.g. phone check-ins, extra sessions, etc.)?